 Android 13 features: Under-the-hood upgrades

 Google has also made a few tweaks to Android 13 beneath the skin.
 These are things most users won’t notice or need, but are worth a special mention:

 - It is now easier to format Japanese text so it is more readable and polished.

 - Non-Latin scripts (Tamil, Burmese, Telugu, Tibetan, etc.) now look better with adaptive line height.
 This prevents the bottom sections of these characters from getting cut off.

 - People who use phonetic lettering (such as those who speak Japanese and Chinese) will now have an easier time conducting searches and having texts auto-complete.
 This is because of a new text conversion API incorporated into Android 13.

 - Fonts and emoji will have rendering support from COLRv1.
 This will help them render quickly and to look great at virtually any size.

-- The Android 13 beta 3.3 introduced the Android 13 easter egg for the first time.
+- The Android 13 beta 3.3 introduced the Android 13 easter egg.
 You’ll need to visit Android Settings > About phone and then tap on the Android version number until you see a clock.
 You’ll then need to adjust the clock’s hands to 1:00 PM (a.k.a 13:00, get it?).
 This will summon a variety of bubbles, matching your wallpaper color scheme.
 Tap and hold on one of these bubbles and watch them change into various emoji.

 Those are all the most important new Android 13 features.
 Do you have it on your phone yet?
-How are you liking (or not liking) it?
-Be sure to let us know in the comments.
+Read our guide on updating Android phones if you don’t.